ibm-messaging/mq-chef/README.md

 #### Properties
 - `source` - Path to network accessible IBM MQ installation package.
 - `accept_license` - Set this to `true` if you accept the terms of the IBM MQ license.
+- `primary` - Set this to `true` to make this the primary MQ installation.
+Currently not supported to set this to `false`.
 - `packages` - An array of package names to install.
 Defaults to:
   `%w(MQSeriesServer MQSeriesGSKit)`
 - `uid` - The UID to use for the `mqm` user